atomjump/notifications/README.md

 cd notifications
 cp config/configORIGINAL.json config/config.json
 nano config/config.json								[enter your own parameters:
-					serverPath is your Loop Server file path. apiKey is the Google GCM apiKey.
+					serverPath is your Messaging Server file path. apiKey is the Google GCM apiKey.
 					staging is true/false for which Loop Server config to use.] cp pushcertSAMPLE.pem pushcert.pem				[You will need your own Apple push certicate in here]